-\textbf{Taxonomy of adversarial analysis on graph data.} There are already over a hundred papers in this domain.
-Compared with image data and text data, graph data are more complicated due to various data representations and tasks.
-List all papers can help but is not good enough for readers to quickly understand the similarity and difference between the works.
-To this end, we summaries all existing works based on GNN and Non-GNN methods, aiming to help readers find the most relevant papers easily.
+\textbf{Taxonomy of Adversarial Analysis on Graph Data.} So far there are over a hundred papers that study adversarial analysis on graph data.
+Compared with image data and text data, the analyses of graph data are more complex due to variations in the graph structure and task.
+Listing all papers could help but is not intuitive for readers to quickly understand the similarities and discrepancies between different studies.
+To this end, we summarize existing works based on GNN and Non-GNN methods, aiming to help readers find the most relevant papers easily.
 We present our taxonomy with more details in Table \ref{table::attack_catagory}.

-\textbf{Dataset and Metrics.} Due to the various goals and data of attack and defense works, it is hard to compare the results between each pair of different methods.
-Currently, no work can directly answer the question ``What attack or defense is the best work in this domain (for this task)?''.
-The only way to alleviate this is by building a benchmark like in other areas \cite{deng2009imagenet,wang2018glue}.
-In order to address this problem, we not only develop taxonomies for all papers based on different criteria, but also summarize the corresponding datasets and metrics that are frequently used.
-We hope our work can pave the way for the community to build a good benchmark in this area for future empirical analysis and in-depth technical understanding.
+\textbf{Datasets and Metrics.} Due to different goals and data used in previous attack and defense works, it is difficult to compare the results of different studies.
+Currently, no one could directly answer the question about ``what attack or defense is the best benchmark in this domain?''.
+The only way to alleviate this is to build a benchmark like other areas \cite{deng2009imagenet,wang2018glue}.
+Toward this end, we not only develop taxonomies for previous approaches based on different criteria, but also summarize the corresponding datasets and metrics that are frequently used.
+We hope this study could pave the way for the community to establish a benchmark for future research and practical selection of models in this area.

-The rest of this survey is organized as follows.
-Section~\ref{sec:graph} provides the necessary background information of graph data and common applications.
-Section~\ref{sec:attack} provides the unified problem formulation and discusses the existing adversarial attack studies on graph data.
-Section~\ref{sec:defense} provides discusses and summaries the existing defense studies on graph data.
-Section~\ref{sec:metric} provides the evaluation and attack metrics used in different papers.
-Section~\ref{sec:dataset} provides the details of each dataset, and summarizes existing works based on the datasets they use.
-The last section concludes this survey.
+The rest of this survey is organized as follows: Section~\ref{sec:graph} provides the necessary background information of graph data and common applications.
+Section~\ref{sec:attack} presents the unified problem formulation and discusses the existing adversarial attack works on graph data.
+Section~\ref{sec:defense} discusses the existing defense works on graph data.
+Section~\ref{sec:metric} summarizes the evaluation and attack metrics used in different studies.
+Section~\ref{sec:dataset} describes the details of each dataset and summarizes existing works across datasets.
+The last section concludes this review.